Links

 Green City Action

 Committed to raising awareness of environmental issues in the multicultural community around north Sheffield, and working together to improve the environment for all.
-This hard working organisation has a lot of activities going on, including festivals
+Their website (www.gca.burngreave.net) may not be updated but their Facebook page is worth a look.

 Green House Sheffield